thuslyandfurthermore/solitaire/README.md

-very basic solver for klondike solitaire. no manual interaction is possible. press enter to execute next move. probably worse at solitaire than me
+very basic solver for klondike solitaire. no manual interaction is possible, makes a good screensaver it's chill. approximately as good at solitaire as i am